 Which employees are eligible?

-This program is open to any Queensland resident aged 15 or over, who is an Australian citizen or permanent resident, and who does not have or is not enrolled in a certificate IV or higher qualification.
+This program is open to any Queensland resident aged 15 or over, who is an Australian citizen or permanent resident (includes humanitarian entrant), temporary resident with the necessary visa and work permits on the pathway to permanent residency, or a New Zealand citizen, and who does not have or is not enrolled in a certificate IV or higher qualification.

 Does the employer need to contribute to the cost of the training?